zxbb1190/nodedb-json/README.md

 Filters elements in the collection or array at the specified key based on the predicate.

 #### `push(key, value)`
-Pushes a value to the array at the specified key.
+Pushes a value or an array of values to the array at the specified key.
+If the key does not exist, it creates the key and sets its value to the provided array.

 ### License